 Our bones contain most of the magnesium found in our body.
 This mineral is crucial in the bone formation process.
 It helps bones integrate calcium into the bone matrix and contributes to bone health.
 Magnesium also plays a role in activating vitamin D in the kidneys which is also essential to bone health.

 We are living in a fast-paced environment.
 And everyone’s stress levels are through the roof.
 Increased stress increases magnesium loss, and it may not be readily replaced. magnesium is an extremely important mineral to the brain.
 It forms part of almost every stage of the stress response, recovery, and repair.
 Low levels of this mineral may lead to conditions affecting the brain.
-Magnesium supplements
+Magnesium supplements have also been found to be helpful for people suffering from fibromyalgia and depression.

 Increased bloating, fatigue, headaches, irritability, cramps, tender and sore breasts, and sleep disturbances in and around a woman’s menstrual cycle could be caused by a magnesium deficiency.
 Taking Magnesium Citrate is helpful to decrease PMS symptoms.
 Check out my blog post from a few months ago for more information on how to deal with PMS.